 Figure 6.3: Comparison between Version 1 and Version 2 of the IC Guide.

 The final version of the IC Guide changed three details of the design.
 First, the gap for the sensor was moved to the bottom and two additional gaps were added to allow for alignment of the gap and IC to be dispensed.
 The alignment lip was removed to allow for a more adjustable design per IC and compensate for possible misalignment caused by manufacturing and assembly.
 Lastly, all 90˚ corners that were overhanging were changed to 45˚ slants to reduce the number of supports being produced by 3D printing, thereby reducing material costs.
 These changes can be seen in Figure 6.3.
-Additionally, a guide for IC Holders, which are rectangular, was designed similar to the tube for IC holders which isholders.
+Additionally, a guide for IC Holders, which are rectangular, was designed similar to the tube for IC holders.
 The guide hole was simply changed to fit this shape.
 This is illustrated in Figure 6.4.